wml20/hai/README.md

 2. [A Hybrid Algorithm Incorporating Vector Quantization and One-Class Support Vector Machine for industrial Anomaly Detection][AD_22_02]
 3. [Variational restricted Boltzmann machines to automated anomaly detection][AD_22_01]
 #### Year 2021

-1. [Anomaly detection based on temporal behavior monitoring in programmable logic controllers][AD_21_11]
-2. [Research on improvement of anomaly detection performance in industrial control systems][AD_21_10]
+1. [Research on improvement of anomaly detection performance in industrial control systems][AD_21_10]
 3. [E-sfd: Explainable sensor fault detection in the ics anomaly detection system][AD_21_09]
 4. [Stacked-autoencoder based anomaly detection with industrial control system][AD_21_08]
 5. [Improved mitigation of cyber threats in iiot for smart cities: A new-era approach and scheme][AD_21_07]